 January and December: unless you are located the other side of the equator January and December are winter.
-Winter in Spain can sometimes be fairly cold, in 2008 there were snow blizzards in what was the worse winter for 15 years – this year, (2015), there has again been lots of snow on the hills after Leon, however 2011/2012 was a warmer winter all over Europe.
+Winter in Spain can sometimes be fairly cold, in 2008 there were snow blizzards in what was the worst winter for 15 years – last year, (2015), there was again lots of snow on the hills after Leon, however 2011/2012 was a warmer winter all over Europe.
 So you can plan in advance but in the winter be prepared and check the forecast before heading up any of the hills, especially from St Jean Pied de Port.

 I would not make the choice to walk at this time of the year, however many don’t have a choice due to time constraints.
 Here are some threads from the forum about preparation for winter walking and some people walking this winter.

 - November 2011 Walk

 - Camino Frances in the Winter

 Also this post on Sil’s blog has loads of good advice from someone who has actually walked the Camino during the winter. http://amawalker.blogspot.com/2009/10/walking-in-winter.html